-Efficiency indicator Definition and calculation method 2023 2022 Shareholders' funds to total assets Shareholders' fund/ total assets 12.40% 11.69% Indicates how much of the bank's assesshares rather than by taking on debt. ets have been generated by issuing equity Non-performing loans to total advances Non - performing loans/Gross loans and advances.
-7.42% 8.12% Indicates the percentage of non-perfo rming- loans to total gross loans and Gross loans to total deposits Total loans to customers/Total deposits from customers.
-71.69% 78.87% Measures the bank's liquidity by comparing a bank's total loans to its total deposits for the same period.
+Efficiency indicator Definition and calculation method 2023 2022 Shareholders' funds to total assets Shareholders' fund/ total assets 12.40% 11.69% Indicates how much of the bank's asse shares rather than by taking on debt. ts have been generated by issuing equity Non-performing loans to total advances Non - performing loans/Gross loans and advances.
+7.42 % 8.12% Indicates the percentage of non-perfor advances ming- loans to total gross loans and Gross loans to total deposits Total loans to customers/Total deposits from customers.
+71.69 % 78.87% Measures the bank's liquidity by comp deposits for the same period.
+Measures the bank's liquidity by comparing a bank's total loans to its total deposits for the same period.
 Loans to total assets Loans/Total assets.
-51.87% 54.53% A measure of the bank's assets that are A measure of the bank's assets that are financed by debt rather than equity.
-Liquidity ratio Liquid Assets/Liquid Liabilities 29.61% 28.26% Measures the bank's ability to pay its s hort-term debt obligations
+51.87 % 54.53% A measure of the bank's assets that are e financed by debt rather than equity.
+Liquidity ratio Liquid Assets/Liquid Liabilities 29.61% 28.26% Measures the bank's ability to pay its sl nort-term debt obligations